 The second floor is a three-bedroom apartment which will be renovated and offered as a rental property, Stamper said, and a space in back will be used for a landscaping and small-engine repair business to be called Brax Lawn Care & Small Engine Repair.

-Trinity Sisters Design, which was a home-based business offering custom apparel, boutique apparel and other items including jewelry, home decor and signs, is now welcoming customers.
+Trinity Sisters Design, which was a home-based business offering custom apparel, boutique apparel and other items including jewelry, home decor and signs, is now welcoming customers."It's all in great shape.
+It's kind of like me - it just needs a bit of cosmetic work," he said with a hearty chuckle.

 The shop is owned by Chisty Stamper and her sisters, Ashley Johnson and Brooke Nolen.